19 Best Colorants For Epoxy Resin

 1. Color Shifting Colorants for resin

 This is one of the best brands for pigment powder for resin.
-Color-shifting pigments are a fun colorant to use because they appear to shift the colors in the tinted resin.
+Color shifting pigments are a fun colorant to use because they appear to shift the colors in the tinted resin.

 best colorants for resin Color Shifting Mica Powder

-To get this enchanting shimmer, mix a small amount of mica powder into your resin, adjusting the quantity to control the level of sparkle.
+This is one of the best colors for resin because the mica powders create a shimmering effect that adds depth and dimension to resin projects.
+To get this kind of shimmer, mix a small amount of mica powder into your resin, adjusting the quantity to control the level of sparkle.

 Blending Mica Powders for Unique Hues

 One of the fascinating aspects of mica powders is creating custom hues by blending different shades.
+Combine various mica powder colors in small increments, mixing thoroughly.

-See our complete guides about using mica powder: Best mica powder kits for resin & How to use mica powder in resin.
+Read these complete guides about using mica powder: Best mica powder kits for resin & How to use mica powder in resin.

 2. Pearl Ex Pigments for resin